Hobart Chargers: Chargers in the SEABL

 In September 2016, former Tasmanian Labor premier, David Bartlett, was appointed president of the Chargers.
 The club had numerous issues off the court at the time of Bartlett's appointment, including being $120,000 in debt.
 Financial problems almost resulted in the men's team being booted from the 2016 SEABL playoffs, while questions remained about the financial security of the women's program.

 Bartlett had plans for the Chargers to become the lead candidate for Tasmania's return to the NBL.
 He wanted the club to be "NBL ready" in three years and win at least one SEABL championship over those three years.
 These plans were gaining momentum in 2017 but in 2018, plans to get the Chargers into the NBL morphed into an overarching Tasmanian bid for a proposed new franchise to be called Southern Huskies.
 The bid ultimately fell through and the Huskies franchise went on to have a tumultuous one-year stint in the New Zealand NBL in 2019.
 In 2020, the Tasmania JackJumpers were accepted into the Australian NBL for the 2021–22 season.

 Up until the 2016 season, for more than a decade, the Chargers had played at the Hobart Netball and Sports Centre, but were forced to train at New Town High and Warrane Stadium because the centre was not available during the week.
 Bartlett secured a deal for the 2017 SEABL season that saw the Chargers return to the Derwent Entertainment Centre.
 The Chargers also introduced a new logo and playing strip for the 2017 season.

 In 2018, the Chargers men's team won the SEABL championship with a victory over the Nunawading Spectres in the grand final.

-End of SEABL and entering NBL1
+NBL1

 Following the disbandment of the SEABL, the Chargers opted out of the new NBL1 competition which debuted in 2019 due to a dispute with Basketball Tasmania.
 The Hobart Huskies subsequently competed in the 2019 NBL1 season, but following their demise after one season, the Chargers applied for entry into the NBL1 South in October 2019.
 The Chargers were granted entry into the 2020 NBL1 season but ultimately missed the entire year due to the COVID-19 pandemic.
 They debuted in the NBL1 South in the 2021 season playing at Kingborough Sports Centre.

 In 2022, the men's team won their first NBL1 South championship after defeating the Mount Gambier Pioneers in the grand final.

 In August 2025, the Chargers informed Basketball Tasmania of their intention to enter recess, citing unsustainable financial pressures and a shortfall of $300,000 needed annually to remain operational.
+They ultimately remained in the NBL South for the 2026 season and moved into a new home venue, The Hutchins School.

+In April 2026, the Chargers played a regular season match against new state rivals the Northern Force at MyState Bank Arena to celebrate 30 years of Chargers basketball.